 The forfeiture complaint is seeking to confiscate more than $185,000 that was seized in February 2020 from the residences of Busby and the contractor.
 Though Busby has not been charged with a crime, the filing alleges that the money is traceable to “the proceeds of federal programs theft and wire fraud.”
 It is unclear if Busby has acquired legal representation.

-According to the complaint, Busby is accused of conspiring with an unnamed district contractor who owns a lawn and landscaping business that received a multi-million dollar contract with HISD in 2016 to provide services that include renovating athletic playing fields, grounds maintenance, irrigation, landscaping, and tree pruning and removal.
+According to the complaint, the former COO is accused of conspiring with an unnamed district contractor who owns a lawn and landscaping business that received a multi-million dollar contract with HISD in 2016 to provide services that include renovating athletic playing fields, grounds maintenance, irrigation, landscaping, and tree pruning and removal.

-The filing alleges “there is reason to believe” Busby, the contractor, and other unnamed individuals conspired to get HISD to pay the contractor’s company “for work that it did not perform.”
+The filing alleges “there is reason to believe” that he, the contractor, and other unnamed individuals conspired to get HISD to pay the contractor’s company “for work that it did not perform.”
 Sometimes HISD workers performed a portion of the contracted work, often at overtime rates, the complaint claims.

-Busby allegedly approved payments for the contractor in exchange for secret cash kickbacks.
-The investigation found that Busby would sometimes allegedly make multiple cash deposits into bank accounts he controlled shortly after meeting the contractor or the contractor’s representatives.
+The accused allegedly approved payments for the contractor in exchange for secret cash kickbacks.
+The investigation found that he would sometimes allegedly make multiple cash deposits into bank accounts he controlled shortly after meeting the contractor or the contractor’s representatives.